The Explore TV

 Explore the Backwaters of Alleppey

 Take a tour in houseboat by the famous backwaters From Alleppey.
-This peaceful journey will allow you to enjoy lush landscapes and the daily life of the locals.
+This peaceful journey lets you enjoy lush landscapes and the daily life of the locals.
 Don’t forget to capture stunning photos and savor the local dishes prepared on board.
 It’s a unique experience you won’t want to miss!

 Take a 1-night excursion on a traditional boat

-Don’t miss the experience of sailing through the beautiful backwaters from Kerala in a traditional boat.
-During this magical night, you will enjoy the local cuisine Float along canals lined with palm trees and picturesque villages.
-Relax under a starry sky, connect with nature, and experience authentic rural Kerala life.
-It’s an unforgettable experience you won’t want to miss!
+Do not miss the experience of sailing through the backwaters of Kerala in a traditional boat.
+During a night cruise you will enjoy the local cuisine while you float along canals lined with palm trees and small villages.
+The sky here clears up nicely, the air slows down, and you end up disconnecting in a way you did not expect.

 THE EXPLORE TV RECOMMENDATION